 Track everything from tornadic supercells to powerful winter storms with live SuperRes imagery.
-Overlay severe weather warnings, or seek out mesocyclones and damaging winds guys via velocity products.
+Overlay severe weather warnings, or seek out mesocyclones and damaging winds gusts via velocity products.
 Dual polarization products including differential reflectivity, correlation coefficient, hydrometeor classification and precipitation totals can provide a clear picture of ongoing hazardous weather events.

 We're preparing to ingest MADIS data at sub hourly intervals, providing a complete integration of federal, state and proprietary mesonet observation networks into our platform.
 Up to date temperature, wind and pressure data from sensors across North America will provide dense observation coverage from land to sea, particularly aiding tracking of major winter storms and tropical systems.

 Checkout some examples of the products available through our browser driven console by clicking the buttons below.

 Simple yet powerful, with interactive functions providing layering of products, fade, toggles and animations.
 Pick any product using the chart browser and build customized maps.
 Please products for later use in the preview panes while performing analysis on other maps in the tabbed view window.

 The SimuAWIPS desktop console is designed to maintain responsiveness and product delivery speed on mobile data connections, but we highly recommend a broadband connection for any larger product sets to effectively animate and display.